ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 2. For **Tags for target resources**, click the pencil icon.

 3. In the new window, enter a user tag name.
 For existing {{site.data.keyword.block_storage_is_short}} volumes with user tags, enter the tag name exactly as it appears in the volume.
-You can also add a new user tag here and then go back and add it to a volume.
-You only need one tag for a volume to create a backup.
+You can also add a brand new user tag here and then go back and add it to a volume.
+You need only one tag for a volume to create a backup.

 4. Click **Next**.